How to Visit Izamal Mexico – Yucatan Yellow town

 Unfortunately, it didn’t last long due to the creation of synthetic fibers, which were more economical and easier to produce.

-The henequen industry also used to produce a certain liquor, similar to tequila, favored the birth of the popular ‘’haciendas’’, where all the cultivation and processing took place, and which are now either left to personal use or have been transformed into museums or beautiful high-end hotels and spas.
+The henequen industry, which was also used to produce a certain liquor, similar to tequila, favored the birth of the popular ‘’haciendas, where all the cultivation and processing took place, and which are now either left to personal use or have been transformed into museums or beautiful high-end hotels and spas.

-Although in summer it can be quite hot, you can walk around town and enjoy the beautiful architecture and yellow walls and arches all across the historical center.
+Although it can be quite hot in summer, you can walk around town and enjoy the beautiful architecture, yellow walls, and arches across the historical center.

-In 1992, Juan Pablo II celebrated mass here, and it was in honor of this very visit that the town was painted in the colors of the Vatican flag: yellow and white, which have thereon remained. (or so they say)
+In 1992, Pope John Pablo II celebrated Mass here, and it was in honor of this very visit that the town was painted in the colors of the Vatican flag: yellow and white, which have remained thereon. (or so they say)

-They probably didn’t realize at the time that this choice would have such a positive outcome from a touristic perspective.
+They probably didn’t realize at the time that this choice would have such a positive outcome from a tourist perspective.

 Hacienda Sac Nicte

-Owned by an Italian lady this stunning hacienda is a real gem embedding the charm of the colonial feel and the comfort of the modern amenities and luxuries.
+Owned by an Italian lady, this stunning hacienda is a real gem, embodying the charm of the colonial feel and the comfort of modern amenities and luxuries.

-There are two modern rooms as well but the best ones, in my opinion, are the suites attached to the main building which conserves the old colonial feel.
+There are two modern rooms as well, but the best ones, in my opinion, are the suites attached to the main building, which conserve the old colonial feel.

 A small pool is located in the center of the property a few steps from the restaurant for guest enjoyment.

-The restaurant is open for the public as well (not the pool)
+The restaurant is open to the public as well (not the pool)

 Check rates and availability on Booking.com